MilijanS/shape-classification/readme.txt

 -OpenCV 3.2.0
 -Pillow 4.0.0

-Python tool capable of machine learning new shapes/digits/letters from shapes drawn on the screen using a mouse.
+Python tool capable of machine learning new shapes/digits/letters from shapes drawn on the screen using the mouse.
 Capable of identifying and labeling multiple instances of learned shapes on the screen.

 *Packages downloaded from Unofficial Windows Binaries for Python Extension Packages page at: http://www.lfd.uci.edu/~gohlke/pythonlibs/